Do not own real property?

 - Cost: A Testate Probate typically involves expensive statutory attorney’s fees.

 - Lack of Privacy: The Last Will becomes available for the public to see, so you lose the privacy you would enjoy if you had a Revocable Living Trust

 The reason a Last Will has to be submitted to Court is because a Last Will can be a simple handwritten document, so the Court must deem the Last Will to be an authentic document.
 On the other hand, a Revocable Living Trust can transfer assets without Probate Court involvement.

 Generally speaking, a Last Will makes sense for a person who only has personal property (e.g., household items, personal belongings, automobiles, etc.) and financial accounts.
 If this is the case, personal property can generally be transferred without court involvement.
 Additionally, financial accounts may be transferred by having either (1) a co-account holder or (2) beneficiaries listed on these accounts.
 In this situation, the Last Will would likely not be submitted to Probate Court since the assets can transfer without court involvement.

 If you own real property in Los Angeles CA, then a Revocable Living Trust will likely be a better choice for you since this document typically avoids Probate Court.

-And if you reside in Covina or Temple City, please contact Estate Planning Lawyer Tony at (626) 858-9378 or request a free consultation.
+And if you reside in Covina or Temple City, please contact Estate Planning Lawyers at (626) 858-9378 or request a free consultation.